ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 In fact, most of your problems only exist in the past or the future!
 Recognition of the fact your problems don't exist in the now can completely dissolve the ego.

-In fact your so called "life" only ever consists of the present moment.... always.
 "You are life, you don't have a life".

+In fact life only ever consists of the present moment.... always.
+Yes, the past and future can be useful as a practical tool, for scheduling or learning.
+Forming attachments to them, will ultimately only lead to more suffering.

 ## Who am I?